ScottSewards/Hot-Pot/README.md

 # Hot Pot
-Hot Pot is a free speech forum-like social network.
+Hot Pot is a forum-like social network.